Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 For example, if a 1000-byte EP packet is processed, the reader may see a ``bytes`` counter where that packet is accounted for, but a ``pkts`` which is not yet updated.
-Similiarly, it may read an updated ``total_bytes``, but a not-yet-updated session-level ``bytes`` counter.
+Similarly, it may read an updated ``total_bytes``, but a not-yet-updated session-level ``bytes`` counter.